spotinst/help/src/docs/ocean/features/revert-to-lower-cost-node.md

 ## How it Works

 Ocean constantly scans the cluster’s node utilization.
-The proactive cost optimization process is applied when **all** of the following conditions are met:
+The revert to lower-cost node optimization process is applied when **all** of the following conditions are met:
 - No scaling event happened in the last 30 minutes in the specific VNG (neither scale up nor down event).
 - CPU and memory usage is less than 50% **or** GPU utilization is less than 50%.
 - The node was underutilized for at least 10 minutes.